Bianca-Pasat/MOI/docs/source/isoforms.rst

    ~0 + condition

-Then diferentially expressed feaatures are collected and their sequences are annotated regarding their coding potential CPAT, their homology with protein domains Pfam and the existense of any signaling sequence signalP.
+Then diferentially expressed features are collected and their sequences are annotated regarding their coding potential [CPAT], their homology with protein domains [Pfam] and the existense of any signaling sequence [signalP].
 This is performed with subworkflow functional_annotation.nf

 Next step of the analysis is to asses functional implications of the differentially isoform/exon usage on the expression of the different